ndizeyedavid/ECM/README.md

 - Print student cards: Print high-quality student cards directly from the application for efficient card distribution.
 - Import data: Select a folder containing students' images with there respective names to quickly create all of them at once (Bulky Add).

+## Technologies

+- Electron: The standalone application feature and communication with the system architecture
+- bcrypt: Password encrypting and hashing to secure login form, preventing unathorised creation of the cards
+- qrcode: Individiual QR Code  for each student, each with a set of information store in it
+- jspdf: The main library for creating PDF from the html structure of the student cards
+- html2canvas: Before creating a PDF, this library first converts the html structure to an JPEG image with 75% compression for quality and optimised result

 ## Getting Started

 Prerequisites: